Small Floor Plan: Huge Comfort

 Our cabin mock-up was constructed of simple corrugated plastic from a couple sale signs we picked up at the local dollar store.

-You can use cardboard, Bristol board, Lego or whatever you have available that’ll give you a scaled representation.
+You can use cardboard, Bristol board, or even Lego .
+Whatever you have available that’ll give you an easier way to visualize your build.

 Best of all it allows you to fully furnish your home’s floor plan, take a virtual 3D tour around the inside, and even get a birds eye view from above.